 Overview of Wyoming Deer Hunt and Elk Hunt

 BUT, HERE’S THE BEST PART!
 The ranch installed 4 water pivots along the Sweetwater River over 25 years ago to provide 640 acres of lush alfalfa!
 With no other food source similar to this for over 70 miles in any direction, game animals swarm to this ranch in huge numbers!
+As with anything that seems to good to be true, droughts do come and go so there can be years when the alfalfa is cut off from the water supply.
+But this is rare but did happen in 2020.

 In a TYPICAL day our outfitter says it’s normal to see over 100 mule deer, antelope, elk and whitetail EACH!